Animal-Assisted Therapy Program in Montreal

 The Animal-Assisted Therapy course developed by Gaby Dufresne-Cyr from the Dogue Academy addresses the dog as the primary assistant mainly because Canis familiaris is statistically the most common animal seen in animal-assisted therapy programs.
 Other species such as the horse and exotic animals will be discussed and included in the hands-on class environment.

 The three-week full-time course will cover, but is not limited to, the canine ethogram, behaviour modification protocols, learning theories, emotional projection, legal responsibilities, program planning, design and use of animal evaluation forms, and practical AAT exercises.

-This program is different from the Animal Behaviour Apprenticeship.
-Dogue Shop is a recognized school by Revenue Quebec and Employment and Social Development Canada which means you can deduct course fees on your income tax reports.
+This program is different from Animal Behaviour Apprenticeship.
+Dogue Academy is a recognized school by Revenue Quebec and Employment and Social Development Canada which means you can deduct course fees on your income tax reports.

 Our students are human sciences practitioners from the health-care system, teachers, therapists, other professionals (as long as they are members of an order or association), and applied human sciences, social sciences, or psychology university students.
 Participants are required to submit an animal-assisted therapy or animal-assisted activity outline which will serve as their learning model.
 The course will allow participants to develop and refine their respective programs.

 The Animal-Assisted Therapy program is divided into three parts: theoretical, practical, and professional.
 Please note, we do not give prices over the phone or the internet.
 We will discuss content, CEUs, price, and payments in person during our interview (see registration below).
 Registration is ongoing; therefore, we function on a first-come, first-served basis.
 The AAT program is given once a year at approximately the same time of year, in July to early August.
 This 100h course is divided as follow: 25h theory and 75h training

 3. Behaviour modification